 In 2018, Brian D. Farrell and Irina P. Ferreras became the 8th appointed Heads of Leverett, with the current title of Faculty Deans.

-Brian also plays jazz drums and Afro-Cuban percussion in weekly ensembles, and supports the Harvard Jazz Bands.
+Brian also plays jazz drums and Afro-Cuban percussion in weekly ensembles, and supports the Jazz Combo Initiative of the Harvard Jazz Bands.
 He also does cycling for exercise and is passionate for nature and sharing experiences with students and others.
+Brian is the faculty sponsor of the Harvard Pops Orchestra and the Harvard Outing Club.

 Irina P. Ferreras was born and raised in Santo Domingo, Dominican Republic.
 She is one of three children and grew up amongst a large extended family (her mother was one of twelve).
 Growing up, she enjoyed cycling with her friends, playing card games, and going to the beach.